Lichtblick-Suite/lichtblick/app/panels/ThreeDimensionalViz/index.help.md

 ### Linking selected markers to global variables

 It's possible to link fields from a selected marker to global variables.
-In the "Clicked object" tab of the "Interactions" panel, hover over a key in the JSON view of the marker.
+In the "Selected object" tab of the "Interactions" panel, hover over a key in the JSON view of the marker.
 A button should appear that, when clicked, opens a dialog box that allows linking the field to a global variable.

 When a global variable is linked, selecting another marker that contains the same key will update the global variable.
 For example, with the tracked object "id" field linked to the global variable "$trackedObjectId", clicking another tracked object will update the "$trackedObjectId" field.
 This makes it easy to use the information about selected markers in other panels.